mh-skjelvareid/massimal/dataset_publishing/docs/massimal_dataset_readme.md

 mapping methods for coastal habitats based, education on coastal monitoring methods, and reference material for timeline studies.

+This "readme" file gives a short and general introduction to the dataset.
+More detailed readme files describing the methodology and data formatting for each data type also are available as part of the dataset.

 ## The MASSIMAL Research project
 The MASSIMAL dataset was collected as part of the MASSIMAL project (Mapping of Algae and